Utah’s Mighty Five national parks are often said to be the most beautiful parks on the planet.

 At the edge of the spectacular Bryce Canyon National Park, you can live out your childhood dreams in a Native American Tipi.

 There are ten tipis available, each sleeping up to eight adults comfortably.

-In this back-to-basics experience, you will need to bring your own sleeping gear, esky and camp stove, as the tipi offers no electricity, plumbing or beds, but there are rest rooms, hot showers, a Laundromat, pool and hot tub, and plenty of great outdoor experiences.
+Bring your own sleeping gear, esky and camp stove, as the tipi offers no electricity, plumbing or beds.
+But the camp site does have rest rooms, hot showers, a laundromat, pool and hot tub, and plenty of great outdoor experiences.

 New glamping experience in the heart of Utah desert

 - Stay 7 nights and save 30% at the Westin Resort & Spa

 - Book now and save up to 35% on NCL’s Hawaii cruises

 - Book the original house from ‘Home Alone’ on Airbnb now

 - The easiest way to ski Utah in 2022